-Samuel Lewis's Topographical Dictionary of Scotland, published 1846, online at British History, contains parish descriptions.
+Samuel Lewis's Topographical Dictionary of Scotland, published 1846, is at British History Online, contains parish descriptions.
 It is also worth searching for places within the parishes.

-Descriptive gazetteer entries for the county, each parish and some places within the parishes from Frances Groome's Ordnance Gazetteer of Scotland (1882-4) and John Bartholomew's Gazetteer of the British Isles (1887) are on A Vision of Britain (click on "Historical descriptions").
+Descriptive gazetteer entries for the county, each parish and some places within the parishes from Frances Groome's Ordnance Gazetteer of Scotland (1882-4) and John Bartholomew's Gazetteer of the British Isles (1887) are on A Vision of Britain (click on "Historical places and writing").

 Edinburgh University Geography Department has produced the first new Gazetteer of Scotland since 1885.